autokitteh/kittehub/break_glass/README.md

 ### Configure Integrations

+> [!IMPORTANT]
+> The `autokitteh.yaml` file includes an environment variable for the Slack connection that needs to be configured.

-Ensure you have set up the required integrations and environment variables.
-This project uses Slack and Jira APIs.
+Ensure you have set up the required integrations and environment variables:

 - [Configure Atlassian integration](https://docs.autokitteh.com/config/integrations/atlassian)
 - [Configure Slack integration](https://docs.autokitteh.com/config/integrations/slack/)